-SEMI, in 2016, integrated the FlexTech Alliance, which managed the Nano-Bio Materials Consortium (NBMC).
-NBMC has been working since 2013 with the US Air Force, to develop materials, electronics, microfluidic devices and process, and algorithms to create low cost, wearable sensors to detect biomarkers from sweat.
-The group has also created sensors for electrocardiography, functionalized biomarker sensors, hydrations sensors, some of which were self-powered.
+SEMI-NBMC has been working since 2013 with the US Air Force, to develop materials, electronics, microfluidic devices and process, and algorithms to create low cost, wearable sensors to detect biomarkers from sweat.
+The group has also created sensors for electrocardiography, functionalized biomarker sensors, hydration sensors, some of which were self-powered.
 Most of these devices communicate wirelessly, are flexible and incorporate high performance silicon devices that are bendable.
 Learn more about the NBMC.

 Where to Connect on Smart MedTech

-SEMI is building the Nano-Bio Materials Consortium (NBMC), hosting special Pavilions and partnering with key outside groups to bring information and project funding to the electronics industry.
+SEMI is bringing together the community through the Nano-Bio Materials Consortium (NBMC), hosting special events and partnering with key outside groups to bring information and project funding to the electronics industry.